dahln/starfield.js/README.md

   maxSpawnRadius: 500,
 });
 ```
+Use the [demo playground](https://annikav9.github.io/starfield.js) to experiment with the options.

 If you need to change the options while the starfield is running, set them through `Starfield.config`:
 ```javascript
 Starfield.config.starColor = 'rgb(255, 99, 71)';